Chart Color Schemes

 The level of general health in Clifton Hill - Alphington is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

 Clifton Hill - Alphington shows superior health outcomes for both younger and older age groups, with low prevalence of common health conditions.
-Approximately 74% of its total population (8,703 people) has private health cover, exceeding Greater Melbourne's rate of 69.8%.
+Approximately 74% of its total population of 8,703 people have private health cover, higher than Greater Melbourne's 69.8%.
 Nationally, the average is 55.3%.

 Frequently Asked Questions - Health